Tooth Extractions – Chaska, MN

-At Chaska Dental Center, both Dr. Meschke and Dr. Swingdorf, along with the rest of the team, go to great lengths to ensure patient comfort throughout the entire process.
+At Chaska Dental Center, Dr. Swingdorf, along with the rest of the team, go to great lengths to ensure patient comfort throughout the entire process.
 You shouldn’t feel anything during the procedure itself, but if needed, we can use nitrous oxide to help you feel more relaxed.
 As you heal, following our aftercare instructions can reduce any discomfort and prevent complications.

 Does Dental Insurance Cover Tooth Extractions?

-Sometimes tooth extraction is the best or even the only treatment option available.
-As a result, it can be deemed a necessary dental service and often is at least partially covered by dental insurance.
+Sometimes, tooth extraction is the best or even the only treatment option available.
+As a result, it can be deemed a necessary dental service and is often partially covered by dental insurance.
 However, before starting the procedure, it is important to confirm your benefits so that you know exactly what you’ll be responsible for paying at the time of service.